judavi/judavi.github.io/pages/about.md

 tags: [About]
 ---

 Hello!
-My name is Juan David, I'm a Software Developer from Colombia living in Europe.
+My name is Juan David, I'm a Software Developer interested in containers, cloud computing and bots

 You can also find me on [Judavi's GitHub](https://github.com/judavi)